Decipherment of ancient Egyptian scripts: Rosetta Stone

 When French forces under Napoleon Bonaparte invaded Egypt in 1798, Bonaparte brought with him a corps of scientists and scholars, generally known as the savants, to study the land and its ancient monuments.
 In July 1799, when French soldiers were rebuilding a Mamluk fort near the town of Rosetta that they had dubbed Fort Julien, Lieutenant Pierre-François Bouchard noticed that one of the stones from a demolished wall in the fort was covered with writing.
 It was an ancient Egyptian stela, divided into three registers of text, with its lower right corner and most of its upper register broken off.
-The stone was inscribed with three scripts: hieroglyphs in the top register, Greek at the bottom and an unidentified script in the middle.
+The stone was inscribed with three scripts: hieroglyphs in the top register, Greek at the bottom and demotic in the middle.
 The text was a decree issued in 197 BC by Ptolemy V, granting favours to Egypt's priesthoods.
 The text ended by calling for copies of the decree to be inscribed "in sacred, and native, and Greek characters" and set up in Egypt's major temples.
 Upon reading this passage in the Greek inscription the French realised the stone was a parallel text, which could allow the Egyptian text to be deciphered based on its Greek translation.
 The savants eagerly sought other fragments of the stela as well as other texts in Greek and Egyptian.
 No further pieces of the stone were ever found, and the only other bilingual texts the savants discovered were largely illegible and useless for decipherment.

 The savants did make some progress with the stone itself.
 Jean-Joseph Marcel said the middle script was "cursive characters of the ancient Egyptian language", identical to others he had seen on papyrus scrolls.
 He and Louis Rémi Raige began comparing the text of this register with the Greek one, reasoning that the middle register would be more fruitful than the hieroglyphic text, most of which was missing.
 They guessed at the positions of proper names in the middle register, based on the position of those names in the Greek text, and managed to identify the p and t in the name of Ptolemy, but they made no further progress.